 Transurethral Resection of a Bladder Tumour (TURBT)

-Transurethral resection of a bladder tumour (TURBT) is an operation to remove a mass from the bladder by passing a telescope via the urethra (waterpipe).
+Transurethral resection of a bladder tumour (TURBT) is an operation to remove a tumour from the bladder.

 Most bladder tumours are due to bladder cancer.